Xingyu025/FinAI-Contest/docs/source/finai2025/task3.rst

 Data Processing and Feature Construction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ETH/USDC hourly price series is preprocessed to construct the following state features.
-This calculation occurs within the custom Gym environment to ensure consistency and stability during training.
+This calculation occurs within the custom Gymnasium environment to ensure consistency and stability during training.
 These core features are preserved across runs, although users are encouraged to augment them with additional indicators if desired.

 .. list-table:: State Feature Descriptions